wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 [Git](http://git-scm.com/book/en)

-**Goals**
+**Objectives**

-- Understand the purpose of version control systems
+- Define version control systems
 - Learn how to manage files with git and github
-- Understand git branching  (We didn't get to this, that's OK for now)
 - Understand how to collaborate with others
+- Understand git branching

+**Motivation**

+Have you ever worked on a paper or any document collaboratively with others?
+What have you noticed?
+What was the workflow like?
+What did work, what didn't?

+Now enter software programming.
+Programming is a highly team based activity.
+That's why I love programming: A project is always more fun when you’ve got friends working with you.
+Sometimes very large teams work on a single project.
+Google: 'how many engineers work on Mac OS".

 **What is version control, and why should you care?**

+So how do you collaborate in software projects, and what are some useful workflows and best practices?

-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+In the most fundamental way, version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

 More specifically, a VCS allows you to:

 - revert files back to a previous state